 The balance of the rewards points came from our American Express Blue Sky cards.
 The current offer ($100 in rewards after spending $1,000 in the first 90 days) isn’t as nice as the one we scored ($400 in rewards after spending $1,000 in the first 90 days and no annual fee to boot).
 We had roughly $1,100 in rewards on all our cards added up to us getting the rooms for free.
 (Well, we had to cover the resort costs of about $100 for the trip, but not too shabby in my opinion.) 🙂

 How Did We Go to Vegas?

 Living in Omaha, we definitely had to fly to Vegas and we can usually get fairly good rates in doing so.
 We love to fly Southwest, but the cost was going to come in at just over $700 for the two of us to get there.
 This is where the Southwest Rapid Rewards card by Chase came into play.
+The Southwest card is one of the best airline credit cards available as the points are just so valuable.
 We managed to get the card when they offered 50,000 points after spending $2,000 in the first 90 days.
 This is what the spending got me:

 - $800 worth of air travel rewards for me and anyone else traveling with me

 - The points can be used for any of their destinations